AppsFlyerSDK/appsflyer-android-purchase-connector/README.md

 Start the SDK instance to observe transactions. </br>

 **⚠️ Please Note**
-> You should call this method immediately after [starting the core Android SDK](https://dev.appsflyer.com/hc/docs/integrate-android-sdk#starting-the-android-sdk).
+> This should be called right after calling the Android SDK's [`start`](https://dev.appsflyer.com/hc/docs/integrate-android-sdk#starting-the-android-sdk) method.
-> The SDK will not report active subscriptions if you call this method only when starting a new purchase flow.
+>  Calling `startObservingTransactions` activates a listener that automatically observes new billing transactions.
+This includes new and existing subscriptions and new in app purchases.
+>  The best practice is to activate the listener as early as possible, preferably in the `Application` class.
 * Kotlin
 ```kotlin
         // start